moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/viem.md

 You can create a viem client for reading chain data, like balances or contract data, using the `createPublicClient` function, or you can create a viem client for writing chain data, like sending transactions, using the `createWalletClient` function.

-Creating a viem client to interact with your Tanssi EVM ContainerChain is a two step process.
+Creating a viem client to interact with your Tanssi EVM ContainerChain is a two-step process.
 First, you'll need to import the `defineChain` function from viem.
 This will allow you to specify the details of your EVM ContainerChain (or any arbitrary EVM chain).
-You'll then need to provide all of the chain details as shown in the next section.
+You'll then need to provide all of the chain details, as shown in the next section.

 ### For Reading Chain Data {: #for-reading-chain-data }